-2021 Independent review of the Privacy (Credit Reporting) Code oaic.gov.au
+2021 Independent review of the Privacy (Credit Reporting) Code

 5.3.5 Inappropriate access by third parties

 The Privacy Act implements strict restrictions on who can access credit reporting information about an individual.
 This is in recognition that credit reporting information is a particularly significant kind of personal information.